warleysr/pronki/README.md

 AnkiPADroid is an Android app that allows you to practice your pronunciation using you Anki flashcards.
 It also has other features that can be helpful on your language learning journey!

 ## Pronunciation Assessment
-Use your Anki flashcards to practive and improve your pronunciation by receiving a feedback for each word or phoneme.
+Use your Anki flashcards to practice and improve your pronunciation by receiving a feedback for each word or phoneme.

 Powered by Azure.